jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The “save” icon in Microsoft Office programs shows a floppy disk with the shutter on backwards.
+⚡<!-- FUNFACT --> Fun fact: The Bible, the world's best-selling book, is also the world's most shoplifted book.

 </div>